cadithealth/pyramid_controllers/README.rst

 The ``pyramid_controllers`` package is a pyramid plugin that provides de-centralized hierarchical object dispatch, similar to how the standard TurboGears request dispatch works.
+You may also be interested in the pyramid-describe_ package, which can make these controllers self-documenting.

 TL;DR
 =====